ankitagupta12/brace-comb/README.md

 3. Create dependencies between the dependent class by using the following helper in any instance method of a model class:

    `initialize_dependency from: job1, to: job2, type: 'shopping'`
-4. In order to resolve a dependency, add the following to the dependency class definition (This will be done implicitly moving forward):

-   `include BraceComb::Model`
-5. Resolve dependencies by using:
+5. Resolve dependencies from any active record model by using:
    ```
      dependency.resolve!(identifier: 123, status: :resolved)
    ```